coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

 .. prodn:: nat_or_ident ::= {| @natural | @ident }

-where :token:`ident` is an Ltac variable denoting a standard |Coq| numeral (should not be the name of a tactic which can be followed by a bracket ``[``, like ``do``, ``have``,…)
+where :token:`ident` is an Ltac variable denoting a standard |Coq| number (should not be the name of a tactic which can be followed by a bracket ``[``, like ``do``, ``have``,…)